 This section presented and discussed the results obtained from the analysis carried out in this study.
 Gender play important role in farm activities carried out by farmers and determine the adoption of technologies.
 Female, as well as their male counterparts, have some specific responsibilities in farm labour which varies from one country to another and from one ecological zone to another.
 As shown in Table 1, the majority (72.5%) of the cocoa farmers in the study area were male while only 27.5% of them were female.
 This implies that men dominated the production of cocoa in the study area.
-The female farmers have their own roles to play, especially in the maintenance and processing of cocoa beans.

-The result from Table1 also showed that the majority (68.3%) of the respondents were married while only 5.0% of them were single, 26% of the cocoa farmers were widowed and only 5.0% of them were divorced.
+The female farmers have their roles to play, especially in the maintenance and processing of cocoa beans.
+This was also in line with the findings of [16, 17].
+The result from Table 1 also showed that the majority (68.3%) of the respondents were married while only 5.0% of them were single, 26% of the cocoa farmers were widowed and only 5.0% of them were divorced.
 The implication of this is that farmers in the study area were mature and can effectively take crucial decisions jointly with their spouses.

 The marital status of a person determines the degree of responsibility of that person in a household, and in the society at large.
 The significance of marital status on agricultural production can be explained in terms of the supply of agricultural family labour.
+The results showed that many (68.3%) of the respondents were married, nearly 21.7% were widowed and about 5% of them each were single and divorced in the area.
+This is also similar to the findings of [17].
 It is expected that family labour would be more available where the household heads are married.
 Age has been found to affect the rate of farmers' adoption of innovation, which in turn affects household productivity and livelihood improvement strategies.
 Age is very important in agricultural production; it affects attitude to work on the farm and efficient utilization of resources.
 The age of a farmer determines the ability to adopt innovations.